Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       * The specified application was not found in the wallet.
       * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getNextAddress ``` \
-  Get the next unused address for a specified account and application in this KeyVault within the local wallet.
+  Get the next unused address for a specified account and application in this Wallet within the active CredentialSet.
 This also updates the index of the next unused address for the account.
     * *Parameters*
         * ``` propositionFn ``` \
           A function that takes in a base58 encoded Public Key and returns a Proposition encoding the desired spending proposition logic.